 Starting Your Financial Future Together

 You and your spouse may have differing attitudes towards money, and different financial habits.
-An honest, detailed conversation about your current financial situation, including debts and other obligations, as well as income and additional financial resources, is step one towards building financial stability together.
-Now that you’ll be combining at least some of your assets and taking on some legal responsibility for each other’s finances, it’s time to put everything on the table.
-Step two is discussing your individual financial goals and the goals that are important to both of you.
+An honest, detailed conversation about your current financial situation.
+It’s time to put everything on the table.
+Discuss your financial goals that are important to both of you.

 Starting Your Financial Future